 The process for the approval of an organisation to become an MRFF EO is managed by the grant hub administering the relevant MRFF funding – that is, NHMRC or the Business Grants Hub (BGH).
 This page outlines the process for obtaining EO status to apply for MRFF funding administered by NHMRC.

 The objective of the Medical Research Future Fund Act 2015 is to improve the health and wellbeing of Australians.
-The role of an MRFF EO is to support this objective by undertaking medical research and medical innovation activities in accordance with the terms and conditions set out in any MRFF Funding Agreement (PDF 820 KB) to which the MRFF EO will enter into, if approved MRFF EOs must ensure that each MRFF-funded research activity is carried out in an ethical, responsible, diligent, and competent manner and in accordance with the approved application and MRFF Funding Agreement (PDF 820 KB).
+The role of an MRFF EO is to support this objective by undertaking medical research and medical innovation activities in accordance with the terms and conditions set out in any MRFF Funding Agreement to which the MRFF EO will enter into, and the approved MRFF EO ensuring that each MRFF-funded research activity is carried out in an ethical, responsible, diligent, and competent manner and in accordance with the approved application and MRFF Funding Agreement (available in the Downloads section below).